hemantsony09/Habit-Tracker/README.md

 This Next.js app can be deployed to:
 - **Vercel** (recommended) - `vercel deploy`
+  - **Important:** Add all environment variables from `.env.local` to Vercel project settings
+  - Go to: Project Settings → Environment Variables
+  - Add each `NEXT_PUBLIC_*` variable from your `.env.local` file
 - **Netlify** - Connect your GitHub repository
+  - Add environment variables in Site Settings → Environment Variables
 - **Any Node.js hosting** - Run `npm run build && npm start`
+  - Make sure to set all environment variables in your hosting platform

+**Note:** Never commit `.env.local` to git.
+It's already in `.gitignore`.

 ## Data Storage